-Norway looks upon transparency as desirable so that as many people as possible have some knowledge of national/government economic issues, as this is considered an important basis for democracy in a country.4 I therefore calculated various indicators for the degree of militarization in our main partner countries for development assistance and compared these with indicators for the country's social standards.
+Norway looks upon transparency as desirable so that as many people as possible have some knowledge of national/government economic issues, as this is considered an important basis for democracy in a country.
+It therefore calculated various indicators for the degree of militarization in our main partner countries for development assistance and compared these with indicators for the country's social standards.
 Here I wanted to reveal any pattern as it is often assumed that high military expenditure provides little scope for resources for important public social sectors.

-This study is a follow-up of the empirical section of the report from 1994.
-In addition to evaluating new information in the sources for military expenditure that were discussed in Rolland (1994), two new sources have been added to the discussion:
+A follow-up of the empirical section of the report from 1994 was made in 1996 (Rolland 1996).
+In addition to evaluating new information in the sources for military expenditure that were discussed in Rolland (1994), two new sources were added to the discussion: